Ashley-Jacob/CSE5819_HandwritingRecognition/Code/README.md

 # Handwriting Recognition with Machine Learning

 Welcome to our project!
 Here's how to teach a computer to read handwritten text using machine learning.
 We'll train a model to recognize individual handwritten letters and use clustering techniques to process and "read" entire sentences.

+Note: our code is built in Colab for easy integration with Google Drive; feel free to change destination paths or dataset uploading methods as needed!

 ## Overview